 What is Tietze’s syndrome?

-Costochondritis is an inflammatory condition, thought to be caused by overuse, resulting in repetitive micro-trauma.
-The two bones themselves are cushioned by cartilage inside the joint.
-It is this cartilage which is damaged and results in inflammation.
+Costochondritis or Tietze’s syndrome is inflammation of the attachment of the ribs to the sternum in the middle of the chest.
+It is thought to be caused by overuse which results in repetitive micro-trauma.
+The sternum and ribs are cushioned by cartilage inside the joint.
+It is the cartilage which is damaged and becomes painful and inflamed.

-This condition is most common in younger people.
-It has also been linked to rowers and following car accidents when the driver's chest hits the steering wheel.
-It may also result from viral and bacterial infections.
+This condition is most common in younger people and is in overuse injury.
+It has also been linked to rowers and can occur following car accidents.
+Costochondritis may also result from viral and bacterial infections.
 The 4th, 5th, and 6th ribs are the most common joints for costochondritis to occur.